Do service and make friends together!

 HA!

-Steered by Lucy’s thoughts, we decided to add in a little “speed friending” game so that the girls could feel more comfortable asking the moms questions, and so that both could learn more about each other.
+Steered by Lucy’s thoughts, we decided to add in a little “speed friending” game.
+We figured this might help the girls feel more comfortable asking the moms questions.
+And maybe it would help the moms realize how interesting those girls can be.

 It was a fun night.